c-jeremy/c-jeremy/README.md

 <div align="center">
-  <h1>👋 Hi, I'm CJeremy</h1>
+  <h1>👋 Hi, I'm <a href="//cjeremy.com/">CJeremy</a></h1>
-  <p>Senior High School Student | AI Enthusiast | Web Developer</p>
+  <p>Uni Student | AI Enthusiast | Web Developer</p>
 </div>

 ---

 ### 🚀 About Me

-I'm a high school student, also a developer passionate about building innovative applications at the intersection of web development and artificial intelligence.
+I'm a uni student, also a developer passionate about building innovative applications at the intersection of web development and artificial intelligence.
 I (try hard to) create things that are (possibly not) cool.

 ### 💻 Tech Stack